DocsTelepresence OSS

 Local Overrides

-In addition, it is possible to override each of these variables at the local level by setting up new values in local config files.
-There are two types of config values that can be set locally: those that apply to all clusters, which are set in a single config.yml file, and those that only apply to specific clusters, which are set as extensions to the $KUBECONFIG file.
+There are two types of config values that can be set locally: those that apply to all clusters, which are set in a single config.yml file, and those

 Config for all clusters

 Telepresence uses a config.yml file to store and change those configuration values that will be used for all clusters you use Telepresence with.
-The location of this file varies based on your OS:

-• macOS: $HOME/Library/Application Support/telepresence/config.yml
+$HOME/Library/Application Support/telepresence/config.yml - Linux:

-• Windows: %APPDATA%\telepresence\config.yml
+%APPDATA%\telepresence\config.yml

 For Linux, the above paths are for a user-level configuration.
 For system-level configuration, use the file at $XDG_CONFIG_DIRS/telepresence/config.yml or, if that variable is empty, /etc/xdg/telepresence/config.yml.
 If a file exists at both the user-level and system-level paths, the user-level path file will take precedence.